liske/ifstate/index.md

 routers **without** using any additional network management daemon like [Network-Manager](https://gitlab.freedesktop.org/NetworkManager/NetworkManager) or [systemd-networkd](https://www.freedesktop.org/software/systemd/man/systemd-networkd.service.html).
-It can be used with deployment tools like ansible since it's declarative and operates idempotent.
+It can be used with deployment and automation tools like [ansible](https://github.com/ansible/ansible) since it's declarative and operates idempotent.

 When *IfState* was born there where already other projects for declarative